-h) Monitoring and Reporting
+m) Monitoring and Reporting

-The Environmental Safeguards Specialist and/or Social Specialist/s will prepare Quarterly Reports on the Grievance Redress issues of the project's periodic review by the Grievance Redress Committee.
+The Environmental Safeguards Specialist and/or Social Specialist/s will prepare the Monthly and Quarterly Reports on the Grievance Redress issues of the project's periodic review by the Grievance Redress Committee.
 The Grievance Redressal Committee may review the nature of grievances represented and recommend suitable changes if grievances are repeated.